swift-server/swift-aws-lambda-runtime/Sources/AWSLambdaRuntime/Docs.docc/index.md

  Lambda.run(Handler())
  ```

  Beyond the small cognitive complexity of using the `EventLoopFuture` based APIs, note these APIs should be used with extra care.
-An `EventLoopLambdaHandler` will execute the user code on the same `EventLoop` (thread) as the library, making processing faster but requiring the user code to never call blocking APIs as it might prevent the underlying process from functioning.
+An [`EventLoopLambdaHandler`][ellh] will execute the user code on the same `EventLoop` (thread) as the library, making processing faster but requiring the user code to never call blocking APIs as it might prevent the underlying process from functioning.

 ## Deploying to AWS Lambda

 To deploy Lambda functions to AWS Lambda, you need to compile the code for Amazon Linux which is the OS used on AWS Lambda microVMs, package it as a Zip file, and upload to AWS.

 AWS offers several tools to interact and deploy Lambda functions to AWS Lambda including [SAM](https://aws.amazon.com/serverless/sam/) and the [AWS CLI](https://aws.amazon.com/cli/).
-The [Examples Directory](/Examples) includes complete sample build and deployment scripts that utilize these tools.

-Note the examples mentioned above use dynamic linking, therefore bundle the required Swift libraries in the Zip package along side the executable.
-You may choose to link the Lambda function statically (using `-static-stdlib`) which could improve performance but requires additional linker flags.

-To build the Lambda function for Amazon Linux, use the Docker image published by Swift.org on [Swift toolchains and Docker images for Amazon Linux 2](https://swift.org/download/), as demonstrated in the examples.
+To build the Lambda function for Amazon Linux, use the Docker image published by Swift.org on [Swift toolchains and Docker images for Amazon Linux 2](https://swift.org/download/).

 ## Architecture